OWASP/owasp-mastg/Document/0x07d-Assessing-Anti-Reverse-Engineering-Schemes.md

 As a general rule of thumb, at least two to three defensive controls should be implemented for each category.
 These controls should operate independently of each other, i.e. use different techniques and APIs.

 ```
 8.7 The app implements multiple mechanisms to fulfil requirements 8.1 to 8.6.
-Note that resiliency scales with the amount, diversity of the originality of the mechanisms used.
+Note that resilience scales with the amount, diversity of the originality of the mechanisms used.
 ```

 ```